Signals intelligence operational platforms by nation: Sweden: ship platforms

+Sweden operates HSwMS Orion which will be replaced by HSwMS Artemis in 2024.

 United States: ship platforms

 After two international incidents, US doctrine is to conduct ship-based SIGINT missions with warships, which can protect themselves as Pueblo and Liberty could not.
 The Gulf of Tonkin incident, in 1964, involved two-destroyer DESOTO patrols equipped with intercept vans, backed up with carrier air patrols.
 Why this level of protection was not available in 1967 is difficult to understand.
 One exception, the SIGINT auxiliary USS Sphinx, generally stayed off the Nicaraguan coast.

 Current USN warships carry some version of the AN/SLQ-32 electronic warfare system, which has ESM capabilities.

 In addition to the AN/SLQ-32, Arleigh Burke-class destroyers are in the process of evaluating an open-architecture Integrated Radar/Optical Sighting and Surveillance System (IROS3) and Ship Protection system, currently including an AN/SPS-73 radar, an electro-optical/infrared sensor, acoustic sensors and spotlights, coupled with remotely controlled machine guns.

 Standardized USN systems go beyond simple direction finding and into COMINT.
 The AN/SLR-25 is a passive cryptologic exploitation system principally for tactical use, but that can make contributions to higher levels of intelligence.
 The SLR-25(V)1 Advanced Cryptologic Carry-on Exploitation System (ACCES) is a portable version of the SLR-25(V)2 SSEE (Ship Signal Exploitation Equipment) without dedicated SIGINT spaces.
 Coupled with an AN/SSQ-120 Transportable Radio Direction-Finding system, the ACCES provides a complete SIGINT collection system.
 The AN/SSQ-120 has HF, VHF, and UHF antennas and direction-finding logic.

 More capable than the AN/SLR-25 with AN/SSQ-120 is the AN/SSQ-137 Ship Signal Exploitation System, an open-architecture system for command & control as well as intelligence.